jiin-son/credit_card_fraud_detection/README.md

 ### oversampling due to unbalanced dataset
 - SMOTE: the precision score is not improving
 - standardized "Amount" and "Time" variable before oversampling and had the best F1 value
+- caution: use random foreset classifier not the regressor

 ### Best metrics
 - rfc with oversampling - standardization - top9 variable (F1 = 79.67%)